Trinity House: Operational responsibilities and role

 The Corporation also inspects buoys provided by local harbour authorities.
 It no longer provides local pilots for entering ports.
-Contrary to popular belief, Trinity House is not (and never has been) part of HM Coastguard, although it does work closely with the Maritime and Coastguard Agency.
+Contrary to popular belief, Trinity House is not (and never has been) part of HM Coastguard, although it does work closely with HM Maritime and Coastguard Agency.

 Trinity House's activities as a lighthouse authority are financed from "light dues" levied on commercial shipping calling at ports in the United Kingdom.